-Immunoglobulins (Ig) or antibodies are a glycoprotein that is produced by plasma cells.
-B cells are instructed by a specific immunogen, for, example, bacterial protein, to differentiate into plasma cells, which are protein-making machines that participate in the humoral immune responses against bacteria, viruses, fungi, parasites, cellular antigens, chemicals, and synthetic substances.
+Immunoglobulins (Ig) or antibodies are glycoproteins that are produced by plasma cells.
+B cells are instructed by specific immunogens, for, example, bacterial proteins, to differentiate into plasma cells, which are protein-making cells that participate in humoral immune responses against bacteria, viruses, fungi, parasites, cellular antigens, chemicals, and synthetic substances.

 The following are 5 types of immunoglobulins in humans: